13pixlar/sticky-list/README.md

 #### Sort and search entries

-Sticky List uses the fast and light weight <a href="http://www.listjs.com/">list.js</a> to allow for sorting the list and searching the entries.
-Searching entries is very fast and results are updated immediately.
+Sticky List uses the fast and lightweight <a href="http://www.listjs.com/">list.js</a> to allow for sorting the list and searching the entries.
+Searching entries is fast and results are updated immediately.

 #### Usage